CWS Supports Byseee Girls’ School and Day Care Centre

 - Visits to disabled children and their families to help them to discover an appreciation of their lives as wonderfully created by God.

-Gertrude struggles to raise sufficient funds to run the school, particularly during this global crisis caused by the Covid19 pandemic when the school is closed but staff still need their salaries to live on.
-Income comes exclusively from school fees, but even in normal times Gertrude often has to borrow money at high interest rates when parents cannot afford to pay fees.
+Yema and Edita struggle to raise sufficient funds to run the school, particularly during the global crisis caused by the Covid19 pandemic when the school is closed but staff still need their salaries to live on.
+Income comes exclusively from school fees, but even in normal times they often has to borrow money at high interest rates when parents cannot afford to pay fees.
 The annual running cost of the school is about le.
 148,000,000 in Sierre Leone currency (about £12,200 or 13,900 euros).
 This includes salaries for 8 teachers, a care giver, cleaner, security guard, administrator and head teacher, as well as annual scholarship fees for 10 girls

-Our first aim is to provide support to enable Gertrude to continue to pay salaries while the school is closed because of the pandemic.
-After that, we plan to set in place a regular funding scheme to contribute to her work, and we are currently in discussion with Fidel Götz Foundation about possible support for this.
-We believe that the holistic education and support offered by Bysee School, which is rooted in the Catholic tradition but informed by the particular challenges and struggles createrd by gender-based inequality and violence against women and girls, expresses the ideals and visions of our global network.
-While we are not a fund-raising or charitable enterprise, we seek to express our commitment to the promotion of the human dignity of all by offering practical support to Gertrude.
+Our first aim has been to provide support to enable Yema and Edita to continue to pay salaries while the school has been closed because of the pandemic.
+We have agreed to continue to send £300 per month until August 2021, after which we hope to assess the longer-term needs and to set in place a regular funding scheme with support from the Fidel Götz Foundation.
+We believe that the holistic education and support offered by Byseee School, which is rooted in the Catholic tradition but informed by the particular challenges and struggles createrd by gender-based inequality and violence against women and girls, expresses the ideals and visions of our global network.
+While we are not a fund-raising or charitable enterprise, we seek to express our commitment to the promotion of the human dignity of all by offering practical support to this project.